adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ## Citizenship

 Citizenship is a two-way relationship between a state and an individual.
-The individual has some obligations like paying taxes, following laws and showing allegiance to the state.
+The individual has obligations like paying taxes, following laws and showing allegiance to the state.
 In return, the state offers rights, privileges and protection to the individual.
 There existed no concept of Indian citizenship before 26 November 1949.
 This relationship is regulated by national law and recognized by International law.
 The **Indian citizenship act of 1955** laid down the law for the acquisition and termination of citizenship.

 **Article 5**: Citizenship through domicile.
 A permanent residence and the intention to reside there indefinitely are two important ingredients constituting a 'domicile'.
 Citizenship is denoted by domicile and not vice-versa.